morlandi/django-modal-forms/README.rst

 In the following example:

-- we subscribe the 'loaded.dialog' event
+- we subscribe the 'loaded' event
 - we call open() with show=false, so the Dialog will remain hidden during loading
 - after loading is completed, our handle is called
 - in this handle, we show the dialog and hide it after a 3 seconds timeout